What are “superfoods”?

 Turmeric

 Turmeric is a bright yellow spice commonly used in Indian and Southeast Asian cuisine.
-It contains a compound called curcumin, which has been studied for its potential health benefits, including anti-inflammatory and antioxidant effects, Improved brain function, digestive health, and pain relief.
+It contains a compound called curcumin, which has been studied for its potential health benefits, including anti-inflammatory and antioxidant effects, improved brain function, digestive health, and pain relief.

 Green tea